xavier-kong/30-chat/README.md

 * create temporary group chats that are deleted after 30 minutes
 * a user can create a group chat that can only be accessed by people who have the link and password phrase

-There will be 3 tables, one for tracking user information, one for tracking group chats and one for tracking all messages.
+There will be 4 tables, one for tracking user information, one for tracking group chats, one for tracking all messages and one for tracking which users are in which groups.

 The user table will track:
 * user nickname / username